andrewbwu/EasyScan/README.md

 7. About

+Thanks for making it to the end!
+Check out these tools in the not so Easter Egg Menu!

-8. Not so Easter Egg Menu
+8. Easter Egg Menu
 8.1 Make an ascii banner
 8.2 aNgRy InTeRnEt TrAnSlAtOr

+Created by Berny Nava-Morales and Andrew Wu